puppetlabs/design-system/packages/data-grid/src/table/README.md

 ### Selection column

-Should your data grid component support an users action within your project then the selectable feature can be used.
+Should your data grid component support a user action within your project then the selectable feature can be used.
 By passing the 'selectable' prop a column of checkboxes will appear.
-If the 'selected' property is passed to your data objects then the checkboxes will render checked.
+If the 'selected' property is passed to your data objects, then the checkboxes will render checked.
 When a user clicks a rows checkbox an 'onRowSelected' is fired and the checked value and the row which was clicked is returned.
 When a user clicks the headers checkbox an 'onHeaderSelected' is fired and the checked value is returned.
 To control the state of the headers checkbox use the 'headerCheckState' prop.

 ```jsx
 import { Link } from '@puppet/react-components';